 First, cut your paper into hearts of any size.
-To cut out your hearts, fold a sheet of paper in half and cut half a heart along the fold.
+Fold a sheet of paper in half and cut half a heart along the fold.
 Open to reveal your full heart paper.

 Use a paintbrush or spoon to add drops of paint to one side of the heart paper.

-Fold the second half of the heart paper over the paint and press and squish the paint sandwich all over with your hands.
+Carefully fold the second half of the heart paper over the paint and press.
+Squish the paint sandwich all over with your hands.

 Open up the heart to reveal your interesting and unique symmetrical heart art!

 Hang your hearts or lay them out to dry fully.
 Here are our heart paintings on the drying/display wall in the studio.
 Don’t they look great?!

 We made our hearts big – one to two hearts per 12×18″ sheet of paper – but you could make yours as small as you like.
 A bunch of little ones would work well for class Valentines, for example.
 And I’m pretty sure your child would happily make 20 or so of these.